Philadelphia Workers’ Compensation Lawyers

 • Wage Loss Benefits: Partial replacement of lost wages when an injury prevents an employee from working or limits their ability to earn their pre-injury wages.
 These benefits are typically calculated as a percentage of the worker’s average weekly wage (around 66 ⅔%), and may be paid on a temporary or ongoing basis.
 There’s a 7-day waiting period for these benefits; payments start on the 8th day, with retroactive pay for the first 7 days if you’re off work for 14 days or more.

-• Temporary Disability Benefits: Benefits paid when an injured worker is temporarily unable to work or is working in a restricted capacity while recovering from an injury.
+• Temporary Disability Benefits: Benefits paid when an injured worker is temporarily unable to work or is working in a restricted capacity while recovering from a workplace injury.

 • Permanent Disability Benefits: Compensation payable when a work injury results in permanent impairment or long-term limitations that affect an employee’s earning capacity.